Sexual practices between women: General

-Oral sex, manual stimulation and tribadism
+Oral sex, manual sex and tribadism

-Oral stimulation of the clitoris or other parts of vulva or the vagina is commonly practiced between women and, like oral stimulation of the nipples, can include the use of teeth in addition to use of the lips or tongue.
-Oral sex that involves the stimulation of the woman's clitoris or other parts of the vulva or the vagina is called cunnilingus.
-The oral stimulation of the anus, called anilingus, is less often practiced.
+Stimulation of the clitoris or other parts of the vulva by using the lips and tongue (cunnilingus) is a commonly practiced form of oral sex between women.
+Using the tongue and lips to stimulate the anus (anilingus) is less often practiced.

-Fingering (manual stimulation) involves the use of the fingers to massage a woman's clitoris or other parts of the vulva, the vagina, or anus.
-Oral or manual stimulation of the vulva, and in particular the clitoris, is the most common way for a woman to reach and achieve an orgasm.
-Fingering may be self-fingering, one-sided, mutual, penetrative or non-penetrative.
-Massaging inside of the vagina may stimulate a very sensitive area, sometimes termed the G-spot area.
+Manual sex between women involves fingering, which is the use of one's fingers to stimulate someone else's vulva or vagina, as well as anal fingering, which is using the fingers to stimulate another person's anus.
+Stimulation of the vulva, and in particular the clitoris, is the most common way for a woman to reach and achieve an orgasm.
+Massaging inside of the vagina may stimulate a very sensitive area called the G-spot.
 For some women, stimulating the G-spot area creates a more intense orgasm than direct clitoral stimulation.
 For deeper vaginal, anal or oral penetration, a dildo, strap-on dildo or other sex toys may be used.

-Tribadism is a common non-penetrative sexual act between women.
-It is often known by its "scissoring" position, and is also referred to as frottage or in popular slang as dry humping.
-It involves a woman rubbing her vulva against her partner's vulva, thigh, stomach, buttocks, arm, or another body part.
-This may be achieved in a number of sex positions, including a missionary, a woman on top, doggy style, scissoring or other position.
+Tribadism is a common non-penetrative sexual act between women and is a form of frottage.
+It typically involves vulva-to-vulva contact or a woman rubbing her vulva against her partner's thigh, stomach, buttocks, arm, or other body parts.
+Often known by its "scissoring" position, this may be achieved in a number of sex positions, including missionary, woman on top, doggy style, or other positions.
 It may be accompanied by fingering or penetration with a dildo.